Darrensow/RevEx-Insights/README.md

 ### How to Trigger the Pipeline:
 Simply push your changes to the repository or create a pull request.
 The pipeline will automatically run, and you can monitor its progress through your CI/CD service

+## Data Acknowledgement

+We would like to express our gratitude to [data.gov](https://data.gov) for providing the data used in this project.
+The financial data related to city revenues and expenses used in the RevEx Insights Analytics Dashboard was sourced from the [City Revenues and Expenses dataset](https://catalog.data.gov/dataset/city-revenues-and-expenses).

+This data has been instrumental in the development and analysis processes of our project, allowing us to provide accurate and insightful analytics.
+We acknowledge the efforts of the data providers and the data.gov platform for making such valuable datasets publicly available.

+For more information, please visit the [City Revenues and Expenses dataset](https://catalog.data.gov/dataset/city-revenues-and-expenses) on data.gov.